-On June 11, 2018, Cryo-Cell completed its acquisition of substantially all of the assets (the "Cord Purchase") of Cord:Use Cord Blood Bank, Inc., a Florida corporation ("Cord:Use"), in accordance with the definitive Asset Purchase Agreement between Cryo-Cell and Cord:Use (the "Purchase Agreement"), including without limitation Cord:Use's inventory of public cord blood units existing as of the closing date (the "Public Cord Blood Inventory") and Cord:Use's shares of common stock of Tianhe Stem Cell Biotechnologies, Inc., an Illinois corporation (the "Tianhe Capital Stock").
-Cord:Use was in the business of public and private cord blood and tissue, collection, processing, storage and banking.
+On June 11, 2018, Cryo-Cell completed its acquisition of substantially all of the assets (the "Cord Purchase") of Cord:Use Cord Blood Bank, Inc., a Florida corporation ("Cord:Use"), in accordance with the definitive Asset Purchase Agreement between Cryo-Cell and Cord:Use (the "Purchase Agreement"), including without limitation Cord:Use's inventory of public cord blood units existing as of the closing date (the "Public Cord Blood Inventory") and Cord: Use's shares of common stock of Tianhe Stem Cell Biotechnologies, Inc., an Illinois corporation (the "Tianhe Capital Stock").
+Cord: Use was in the business of public and private cord blood and tissue, collection, processing, storage and banking.
 The aggregate consideration payable at closing under the Purchase Agreement was \$14,000,000, with \$10,500,000 paid in cash and the balance paid through the delivery to Seller of 465,426 shares of Cryo-Cell's common stock, par value \$0.01 per share ("Common Stock"), at \$7.52 per share.
 In addition, Cryo-Cell assumed certain limited liabilities incurred by Cord:Use in connection with its business that were unpaid as of the closing date and that directly relate to the services to be provided after closing by Cryo-Cell.
 Cryo-Cell also assumed certain of Cord:Use's contracts and the obligations arising therefrom after the closing.
-Additionally, Cord:Use is entitled to an earnout from Cryo-Cell's sale of the Public Cord Blood Inventory from and after closing.
-Each calendar year after the closing, Cryo-Cell is required to pay to Cord:Use 75% of all gross revenues, net of any returns, received from the sale of public cord blood inventory in excess of \$500,000.
-Such payments are to be made quarterly, within 30 days of the end of the last month of each calendar quarter, until the public cord blood inventory is exhausted, for every \$500,000 of retained gross revenues, net of any returns, received and retained by Cryo-Cell in excess of the initial \$500,000 retained by Cryo-Cell during such year, Cryo-Cell is to deliver \$200,000 worth of Cryo-Cell Common stock to Cord:Use, up to an aggregate value of \$5,000,000.
+Additionally, Cord: Use is entitled to an earnout from Cryo-Cell's sale of the Public Cord Blood Inventory from and after closing.
+Each calendar year after the closing, Cryo-Cell is required to pay to Cord: Use 75% of all gross revenues, net of any returns, received from the sale of public cord blood inventory in excess of \$500,000.
+Such payments are to be made quarterly, within 30 days of the end of the last month of each calendar quarter, until the public cord blood inventory is exhausted.
+In addition, each calendar year after closing, until the public cord blood inventory is exhausted, for every \$500,000 of retained gross revenues, net of any returns, received and retained by Cryo-Cell in excess of the initial \$500,000 retained by Cryo-Cell during such year, Cryo-Cell is to deliver \$200,000 worth of Cryo-Cell Common stock to Cord:Use, up to an aggregate value of \$5,000,000.
 Cord:Use is also entitled to a portion of the gross profits generated, or deemed to have been generated, by Cryo-Cell from its ownership of the Tianhe Capital Stock.

-During the three months ended February 29, 2020, the Company's revenues increased 2% as compared to the same period in 2019.
-The Company reported net income of \$687,000 or \$0.09 per basic common share for the three months ended February 29, 2020 compared to net income of approximately \$276,000, or \$0.04 per basic common share for the three months ended February 28, 2019.
-Net income for the three months ended February 29, 2020 was the result of a 2% increase in revenue offset by a 2% increase in cost of sales and a 3% increase in selling, general and administrative expenses.
-Net income for the three months ended February 28, 2019 resulted in a 20% increase in revenue offset by a 54% increase in cost of sales and a 4% increase in selling, general and administrative expenses.
+During the six months ended May 31, 2020, total revenue decreased less than 1% as compared to the same period in 2019.
+The Company reported net income of approximately \$1,640,000 or \$0.22 per basic common share for the six months ended May 31, 2020 compared to net income of approximately \$330,000 or \$0.04 per basic common share for the same period in 2019.
+Net income for the six months ended May 31, 2020 principally resulted from a 2% decrease in cost of sales and a 12% decrease in interest expense offset by a less than one present decrease in revenue and slight increase in selling, general and administrative expenses.
+Due to changes in sales trends and estimated recoverability of cost capitalized into inventory, an impairment charge of \$2,332,763 was recognized during the six months ended May 31, 2019 to reduce inventory from cost to net realizable value of the liability